hashtag-squirrel/my-little-snek/README.md

 At the start of the program, the game displays a welcome screen that shows different options to choose from.

-The welcome screen's purpose is to make sure the player feels welcome and a returning player recognizes the game from previous sessions.
+The welcome screen's purpose is to make sure the player feels welcome and that a returning player recognizes the game from previous sessions.

-The options the player is presented with are to start a New game, Continue an existing game or to Read the tutorial.
+The options the player is presented with are to start a New game, Continue an existing game, or Read the tutorial.
 The upper case letters, which are also highlighted in a light green color, are the commands the player can use to make their choice.

 ![Welcome Screen](documentation/mls-welcome-screen.png)